[block id="currency-converter"] [block id="currency-converter"]

 Types of psoriasis

-Plaque psoriasis: this is the most common type of psoriasis.
+Plaque psoriasis: a study of psoriasis types indicates plague psoriasis is the most common type of psoriasis.
 This type causes dry, red, scaly patches on the skin.

 Guttate psoriasis: this type is characterized by small, drop-like lesions on the skin.